zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-google.md

 Arguments arise from this and the children are dragged around like a crow. " If the person who is sleeping is in the premises (-danger) (ii) then he is in danger. " The danger is subdued by that person.
 The seduction counts.
 Suppressed.
 Cover and spread Almost calculated.
 Madith.
-Therefore he is in danger. ”He is sad because of that The person chases after the danger and goes after it.
+Therefore he is in danger.
+"He is sad because of that The person chases after the danger and goes after it.
 Goes according to. (iii) Chasing national grief.
 Follows and follows.
 Dirty grief, Illness, grief, death, grief, grief, grief, grief, grief, grief, grief, grief, grief, grief, grief, grief